seantcaron/tools/README.md

 Use this as a cron job to send monthly disk utilization reports for configured volumes to a configured user.

+#### ganesha_watchdog.sh

+Restart Ganesha NFS server if log entries imply that it may be hung.

 #### getcampusuid

 Use this to get the UID number associated with a U-M campus uniqname.